-Map Unit Symbol Description Acres Percent of Area 152A Drummer silty clay loam, 0-2% slopes 1.5 100%
+Map Unit Symbol Description Acres Percent of Area 152A Drummer silty clay loam, 0-2% slopes 7.1 63.3% 154A Flanagan silt loam, 0-2% slopes 4.1 36.7%

 Introduction to Soil Interpretations

 Non-agricultural soil interpretations are ratings that help engineers, planners, and others understand how soil properties influence behavior when used for nonagricultural uses such as building site development or construction materials.
 This report gives ratings for proposed uses in terms of limitations and restrictive features.
 The tables list only the most restrictive features.
 Other features may need treatment to overcome soil limitations for a specific purpose.